-But even though the complicated discussions haven't kicked off yet, we're sure they will soon: so we thought we'd put together a handy guide to the words and phrases you’re going to be hearing over and over (and over) again in the next few years.
+But we've still got a couple more years of this, so as another round of talks comes to an end we thought we'd put together a handy guide to the words and phrases you’re going to be hearing over and over (and over) again in the next few years.
 We'll update this as the negotiations go on (and on, and on...)

 5th round of Brexit talks

 Beginning on October 9, Brexit Minister David Davis met with EU negotiators in Brussels, for the 5th time since the referendum, to talk about nothing but Brexit.

 Once again, nothing happened... and it’s going to remain (lol) that way until December.
 This is when more discussions will be held that hopefully won’t end in a stalemate (but don’t hold your breath).

 We're supposed to be exiting the EU in March of 2019.
 But talks just can’t seem to get anywhere.
 And as 2017 nears its end, pressure is mounting to actually talk about the future relationship of the two sides.
 Is that asking too much?

 See also: Brexit deadlock

 If you look up the actual Article 50, all it really says is “voluntary withdrawal from the Union”.
 It’s just the rule in the treaty that ties the EU together (the Lisbon Treaty) that allows a country to leave.